99linesofcode/etconfig/README.md

 # Wolfenstein Enemy Territory configuration

-This repo contains my personal config for Wolfenstein Enemy Territory.
+This repository contains my personal config for Wolfenstein: Enemy Territory optimized for ET:Legacy and Bani's mod (ET:Pro).
 With binds, a collection of scripts gathered and modified over the years as well as an exhaustive list of settings, thoroughly documented.
-Many thanks to the work of people such as [Antman](https://antman.info/) as well many others from back in the day.
+Many thanks to people the likes of [Antman](https://antman.info/) without whom compiling this configuration file would have been many times more difficult.

 ## ET:Legacy

-With the new and active development of ET:Legacy Mod, I've modified and removed some obsolete settings.
-For those that still play v2.6b and Bani mod, I've included my old ET:Pro configuration.
-ET:Legacy itself has implemented some of the features and functionality that were previously present only in ET:Pro servers, the CVARs of which I've already copied over.
+ET:Legacy expands upon the cvarlist as it was available in ET 2.6b both by introducing new configuration options as well as removing obsolete or unused cvars.

 For more information on ET:Legacy specific configuration, see: <https://etlegacy.readthedocs.io/en/latest/>

+## Contributing

+I would love for this config to serve as a starting point for new and old players alike.
+It could also prove useful for developers currently working on ETL.
+Pull requests to update the cvars add descriptions or expand upon descriptions are always welcome.